IanKeen/IanKeen.github.io/_posts/2018-06-05-type-safe-temporary-models.md

 It's a shame but regardless, I think this is an interesting use of `KeyPath`s.
 I also like the feel of this solution when compared to the other attempts because of the ability to exactly mirror the underlying model and the resulting compiler safety.

+**UPDATE:** I forgot to mention that while there is no way to provide a default implementation for the convenience `init` you _can_ of course use a tool like [Sourcery](https://github.com/krzysztofzablocki/Sourcery) to do this for you until `KeyPath`s get some love.

 Let me know what you think!